ReneOlsthoorn/Ground/README.md

 There is much C code which does a good job at complex tasks like unpacking a .PNG file.
 The GroundSideLibrary is a .DLL which contains all that C code and creates an interface for it.

-## An Ode to the x86-64 Windows PC
+## Ground is an Ode to the x86-64 Windows PC
 Ever since 1994, that is 30 years ago, I use the Microsoft DOS/Windows platform on Intel x86 compatible machines.
 I want to take a moment here to give credits to that platform.
 Recently, I took time to remember my old Commodore 64 and Amiga 500 days.
 Back then, I was heavily invested in the